Workflow Platform for all kinds of business process and approvals

 In essence, action items offer a simple framework for defining and managing project progress.
 In this article, we’ll be looking at action items in depth—what they are, how they work, and how to leverage them for project management success.

 An action item is, essentially, the sum of its parts.
 These tiny details offer the team and relevant project stakeholders insights into the what, why, and how of the action item.
-They also offer an easy-to-follow framework for tracking task progress so the team can deliver each task, and eventually, the entire project on time and under budget.
+Project tracking software offers an easy-to-follow framework for tracking task progress so the team can deliver each task, and eventually, the entire project on time and under budget.

 Below is a list of the major fields included in an action item and the role they play: